muratk5n/thirdwave/en/README.md

 power plant.
-That funding would tackle the design of the heat-extraction infrastructure needed use high-temperature steam from existing LWRs to produce hydrogen using high-temperature electrolysis “in preparation for future scale-up of industrial use of nuclear energy.”
+That funding would tackle the design of the heat-extraction infrastructure needed use high-temperature steam from existing LWRs to produce hydrogen using high-temperature electrolysis 'in preparation for future scale-up of industrial use of nuclear energy.'
 Proposals were invited both for the engineering and design work needed to extract steam from a nuclear power plant, termed 'Nuclear Plant Thermal Integration'"